SzBenedek2006/progressbar/README.md

+## Why?

+Just for fun aand...

-# I will make a library out of this
+_I will make a library out of this BTW._